gabrielheming/gabrielheming.github.io/_posts/2018-10-04-php-send-datetime-to-javascript.markdown

 Although date parts (eg.: _year_, _month_, _day_, etc...) can be sent in separated fields, it does not follow a good API design.
 Even more, the main point here is to find a common format that is fully supported in both sides.
-Further, it is necessary to understand which formats are supported by JavaScript `Date` `object` and that information can be found in [MDN Date's manual][mdn-date-manual]
+Further, it is necessary to understand which formats are supported by JavaScript `Date` object and that information can be found in [MDN Date's manual][mdn-date-manual]

-Therefore the constructor has a few ways to instantiate a `Date` `object`, only one constructor is going to be focused, the same one as used in [`Date.Parse()`][mdn-date-parse].
+Therefore the constructor has a few ways to instantiate a `Date` object, only one constructor is going to be focused, the same one as used in [`Date.Parse()`][mdn-date-parse].

 > **dateString**: String value representing a date.
 The string should be in a format recognized by the Date.parse() method (IETF-compliant RFC 2822 timestamps and also a version of ISO8601).

-There is a note below Date.Parse() method that says:
+There is a note below `Date.Parse()` method that says:

 > It is not recommended to use Date.parse as until ES5, parsing of strings was entirely implementation dependent.
 There are still many differences in how different hosts parse date strings, therefore date strings should be manually parsed